AmazingAng/Clone0/eip_draft.md

 wherein the bytes at indices 9 - 28 (inclusive) are replaced with the 20 byte address of the master implementation contract.
 The length of the runtime code is `44` bytes.

-The disassembly of the standard proxy contract code:
+The disassembly of the new minimal proxy contract code:

 ```shell
  pc 	op	    opcode		    stack